-UMD-Summer: Germany: Sustainable Energy Conversion and the Environment (ENME)
+UMD-Summer: Korea: Sustainable Energy Production and Utilization (ENME)

-- Gain experience in challenges and opportunities in designing sustainable energy systems.
+• Students will gain experience in the challenges and opportunities in designing sustainable energy systems.

-- Develop their own vision for a future sustainable energy scenario.
+• Develop a vision for a future sustainable energy scenario.

 See the UMD Center for Environmental Energy Engineering webpage here.